 In February 2012, we entered into a five-year Sitagliptin Catalyst Supply Agreement ("Sitagliptin Catalyst Supply Agreement") with Merck whereby Merck may obtain commercial scale enzyme for use in the manufacture of Januvia[®], its product based on the active ingredient sitagliptin.
-In December 2015, Merck exercised its option under the terms of the sitagliptin Catalyst Supply Agreement for an additional five years through February 2022.
+In December 2015, Merck exercised its option under the terms of the sitagliptin Catalyst Supply Agreement to extend the agreement for an additional five years through February 2022.